-Simply put, gum (or periodontal) disease involves the infection and inflammation of gum tissue.
+Simply put, gum, or periodontal disease involves the infection and inflammation of gum tissue.
 Although gingivitis is commonly considered an adult problem, children can develop this dental condition as well.
-Fortunately, the condition is manageable and reversible when detected early.
-Gingivitis treatment involves professional cleanings, examinations and meticulous oral hygiene.
+Fortunately, when detected early, the condition is manageable and reversible.
+Gingivitis treatment involves professional cleanings, exams and meticulous oral hygiene.
 Other forms of treatment may include the use of prescription antibiotics and antimicrobial mouth rinses.

 Treatment Options for Gingivitis

-The best method for combating gingivitis is prevention.
+The best method for combating gingivitis is through prevention.
 Preventive dental services, such as professional cleanings and oral examinations every six months, can greatly reduce your family members' odds of developing chronic gum disease.
 When you or your dentist detects signs of gum disease, you will need to improve your current oral-hygiene regimen.
-This includes thorough flossing once a day and brushing your teeth twice a day for at least two minutes each time.
+This includes thorough flossing once per day and brushing your teeth twice per day for at least two minutes each time.

-Flossing improves gum health by stimulating tissue and disrupting the formation of bacterial colonies, which contribute to plaque and tartar build-up.
-When brushing your teeth, make sure that you and your children are gently brushing the gums and gumline, as well.
+Flossing improves gum health by stimulating tissue and disrupting the formation of bacterial colonies, which contribute to plaque and tartar buildup.
+When brushing teeth, be sure that you and your children are gently brushing the gums and gumline, as well.
 Consider using a toothpaste to promote gum health for the entire family.